JuliaAI/MLJTuning.jl/README.md

 - one-dimensional ranges `r`, where `r` is a `MLJBase.ParamRange` instance

-- (optional) pairs of the form `(r, data)`, where `data` is metadata, such as a resolution in a grid search, or a distribution in a random search
+- (optional) pairs of the form `(r, data)`, where `data` is extra hyper-parameter-specific information, such as a resolution in a grid search, or a distribution in a random search

 - abstract vectors whose elements are of the above form

 Recall that `ParamRange` has two concrete subtypes `NumericRange` and `NominalRange`, whose instances are constructed with the `MLJBase` extension to the `range` function.

 Note in particular that a `NominalRange` has a `values` field, while `NumericRange` has the fields `upper`, `lower`, `scale`, `unit` and